 Marcella is a Milwaukee-based actor, theatre educator, and coach.
-She teaches acting and theatre skills to students level K-4 through lifelong learners as an independent coach and as an adjunct instructor for Carthage College, First Stage Children's Theater, and Milwaukee Repertory Theater.
-In July 2013, she joined the staff of Milwaukee Chamber Theatre as lead educator/literary manager.
+She teaches acting and theatre skills to students level K-4 through lifelong learners as an independent coach and as an adjunct instructor for Carthage College, First Stage, and Milwaukee Repertory Theater.
+In July 2013, she joined the staff of Milwaukee Chamber Theatre as lead educator/literary manager, and was promoted to associate artistic director in 2016.
 Marcy earned an MFA in acting from the University of South Carolina and completed a Fulbright Fellowship in Vienna, Austria, where she studied dramatic literature and taught primary and secondary student-level EFL as a "native speaker."
 In 2008, she was the recipient of a TCG Observership Program grant to study theatres' approaches to teacher training.
 The former education director of Milwaukee Shakespeare, Marcy spearheaded the company's multi-year participation in the National Endowment for the Arts Shakespeare For a New Generation initiative.

 BRANDY KLINE - Production Manager/Company Manager